2022 Women's U19 finals schedule: When and where are the matches?

 Article body

-UEFA European Women's Under-19 Championship holders France and hosts Czech Republic will kick off the tournament on Monday in Ostrava.
+UEFA European Women's Under-19 Championship holders France and hosts Czech Republic will kick off the tournament in Ostrava today.

 The groups